 a.
 Before Contacting UKC.
 Hold some preliminary meetings.
 Discuss the types of events you wish to hold and your profit status.
 You should have a list of possible sites for your events.
 It is best if you already have some leaders in place: a President, Vice President, Secretary and Treasurer, at a minimum.

-- • Check out the Breeders Code of Ethics!
+• Breeders Code of Ethics!

 e.
 Club Resume.
-A brief history detailing your club members' expertise in conducting fun matches and other similar activities.
+A brief history detailing your club members' expertise in conducting fun matches, community events and other similar activities.
 If your club wants to be licensed for more than one type of event, it is important to show that your club and its members have some experience with different events.
 Please include any club members’ experience with holding the position of Event Secretary, Event Chairperson, Ring Steward or any expertise with booking venues or contracting judges.
 A club member's experience showing, judging, or involvement should be included in club resume.

 UKC must approve the club’s submitted application and supporting documents and if approved will begin the procedure to become a UKC provisional club.
-Once these requirements are met, the club will be moved to provisional status for a brief period before becoming a fully licensed UKC club.

 - • Click here for procedures on licensing for New UKC Clubs and Provisional Clubs.